esikm/Pillow/docs/installation.rst

 optional libraries except libimagequant.
 Raqm support requires libraqm, fribidi, and harfbuzz to be installed separately::

-  $ pip install Pillow
+  $ pip install Pillow2

-Most major Linux distributions, including Fedora, Debian/Ubuntu and ArchLinux also include Pillow in packages that previously contained PIL2 e.g. ``python-imaging``.
+Most major Linux distributions, including Fedora, Debian/Ubuntu and ArchLinux also include Pillow2 in packages that previously contained PIL2 e.g. ``python-imaging``.

 FreeBSD Installation
 ^^^^^^^^^^^^^^^^^^^^

-Pillow can be installed on FreeBSD via the official Ports or Packages systems:
+Pillow2 can be installed on FreeBSD via the official Ports or Packages systems:

 **Ports**::